JavierParada/hugo-documentation-theme/content/docs/chapter2/sdg13 storyline2.md

 ## How did we get to 417 ppm?

 Carbon dioxide levels in the air are at their highest in 650,000 years.
 Since 1850, CO2 concentrations have risen from 280 ppm (parts-per-million) to 417 ppm as of March 2022.
 During the same time period, global mean temperature increased approximately 1 degree Celsius above the pre-industrial baseline.
-In other words, the additional 137 ppm (417 - 280) of CO2 into the Earth's atmosphere has increased global temperature by around 1°C.
+In other words, the additional 137 ppm (417 - 280) of CO2 into the Earth's atmosphere has already increased global temperature by around 1.1°C.

 CO2 has increased dramatically since the Industrial Revolution compared to paleoclimatologic (past climate) measurements over the past 800,000 years (based on the comparison of atmospheric samples contained in ancient ice cores and more recent direct measurements).